Speakers

 From the laboratory to production readiness

-Planning, construction and operation of laboratory facilities for a "scale up" of chemical reactions using the example of the production of sulfuric acid, iron and food
+Planning, construction and operation of laboratory facilities for a scale-up of chemical reactions using the example of the production of sulphuric acid, iron and foodstuffs

-Target group: chemistry teachers at general and vocational schools
+Target group: Chemistry teachers in general and vocational schools

 Scientific professions